dougissi/dougissi.github.io/public/markdown/posts/2022-11-13-tax-brackets.md

 For most US taxpayers, the primary federal IRS form is [1040](https://www.irs.gov/pub/irs-pdf/f1040.pdf), and the IRS provides with very detailed [instructions](https://www.irs.gov/pub/irs-pdf/i1040gi.pdf).

 In _very_ simplified terms, the IRS 1040 form and its instructions guide you through:
 * combining all of your income from the previous tax year, perhaps from various sources.
-We'll call this `A`.
+We'll call this $A$.
-* calculating all of your deductions -- everything you're allowed to subtract from `A` because you shouldn't be taxed on it.
-We'll call this `B`.
+* calculating all of your deductions -- everything you're allowed to subtract from $A$ because you shouldn't be taxed on it.
+We'll call this $B$.
-* With `A` and `B` calculated, we can calculate your **Taxable Income** as `A` - `B`.
+* With $A$ and $B$ calculated, we can calculate your **Taxable Income** as $A - B$.
 Said another way, this is the amount of your income from the previous tax year _that you need to pay taxes on_.

 With your **Taxable Income** calculated, it's now time to figure out how much tax you actually need to pay in taxes.
-From the perspective of the instructions, the method for determining your tax obligation is contingent on whether your taxable income is more or less than $100,000.
+From the perspective of the instructions, the method for determining your tax obligation is contingent on whether your taxable income is more or less than \$100,000.

-## Taxable Income Less Than $100,000
+## Taxable Income Less Than \$100,000
-For those who's taxable income is less than $100,000, you can look up how much tax you owe in the provided Tax Table.
-Every $50 increment is listed (all 2,000 increments), so you just have to find the one that matches your taxable income.
+For those who's taxable income is less than \$100,000, you can look up how much tax you owe in the provided Tax Table.
+Every \$50 increment is listed (all 2,000 increments), so you just have to find the one that matches your taxable income.

-For example, suppose your taxable income came to $60,872.
-You can look up your tax obligation in the table at the row for taxable incomes between $60,850 and $60,900.
-If you are filing as a single (non-married) person, your tax obligation would be $9,141, as shown below.
+For example, suppose your taxable income came to \$60,872.
+You can look up your tax obligation in the table at the row for taxable incomes between \$60,850 and \$60,900.
+If you are filing as a single (non-married) person, your tax obligation would be \$9,141, as shown below.

 ![2021 Tax Table - Single](/assets/tax_brackets/2021_tax_table.png)

-## Taxable Income of $100,000 or More
+## Taxable Income of \$100,000 or More
-If your taxable income is $100,000 or more, then you have to calculate your own final tax number, and it varies slightly for different levels of taxable income.
+If your taxable income is \$100,000 or more, then you have to calculate your own final tax number, and it varies slightly for different levels of taxable income.
 For example, for single people, there are just four categories:
-  * between $100,000 and $164,925
+  * between \$100,000 and \$164,925
-  * between $164,925 and $209,425
+  * between \$164,925 and \$209,425
-  * between $209,425 and $523,600
+  * between \$209,425 and \$523,600
-  * between $523,600 or more.
+  * between \$523,600 or more.

-For each category, the IRS provides a number to multiply your taxable income by, then another number to subtract from that multiplication, and the final number after the subtaction is what you owe in taxes.
+For each category, the IRS provides a number to multiply your taxable income by, then another number to subtract from that multiplication, and the final number after the subtraction is what you owe in taxes.

 Here is a screenshot from the instructions describing these categories.

 ![2021 Tax Brackets - Single](/assets/tax_brackets/2021_tax_calc_single.png)

-For example, if you are filing as a single person and your taxable income was $200,000, then the resulting tax obligation is $200,000 * 0.32 - $19,173 = $44,827, per the second row of the table above.
+For example, if you are filing as a single person and your taxable income was \$200,000, then the resulting tax obligation is \$200,000 * 0.32 - \$19,173 = \$44,827, per the second row of the table above.

-These categories, as well as the associated numbers to multiply and subract, vary for married couples filing jointly, married couples filing separately, and non-married heads of households, but the concept remains the same.
+These categories, as well as the associated numbers to multiply and subtract, vary for married couples filing jointly, married couples filing separately, and non-married heads of households, but the concept remains the same.

 When people refer to "tax brackets," typically it's for these higher taxable income categories.